 7.8 If the above terms and conditions are not respected by the buyer, the above return rights of the buyer will lapse.

-7.9 The Dome litter box, in case of a B2B purchase, can only be returned if the product is defective and the defect must be reported to [email protected] within 3 days of receipt of delivery.
+7.9 In case of a B2B purchase, items can only be returned if the product is defective and the defect must be reported to [email protected] within 3 days of receipt of delivery.

 8. Suspension, dissolution and early termination of the agreement in the case of a B2B purchase